mosip/documentation/docs/modules/registration/pre-registration/Pre-Registration.md

 # Logical View

-The below diagram depicts the logical architecture of pre-registration,

 ![](_images/pre_registration-logic_architecture_diagram.png)

 # Build and deploy
 Refer to build and deploy instructions in [pre-registration repo](https://github.com/mosip/pre-registration).

 # APIs
-For detailed functionality of pre-registration APIs please view our page, [Pre-registration APIs](../../../api-reference/Pre-Registration-APIs.md)
+For detailed functionality of pre-registration APIs refer our page on [pre-registration APIs](../../../api-reference/Pre-Registration-APIs.md)

 # UI Reference Implementation
 MOSIP provides a reference implementation of the Pre-registration UI that may be customized as per country needs.
 The implementation is available on [reference implementation repository](https://github.com/mosip/mosip-ref-impl).

 # Configurations
-Refer to the [pre-registration configuration](Pre-Registration-Configuration.md) document for details about the configurations in pre-registration.
+For details related to pre-registration configurations refer our page on [pre-registration configuration](Pre-Registration-Configuration.md).